showdownjs/showdown/README.md

 ## Integration with SystemJS/JSPM

-Integration with SystemJS via the "system-md" plugin.
+Integration with SystemJS can be obtained via the third party ["system-md" plugin](https://github.com/guybedford/system-md).
-Please visit [https://github.com/guybedford/system-md](https://github.com/guybedford/system-md) for more information.

 ## XSS vulnerability